The Good Oil

 We suspect that much of the feeling of malaise in the occupation arises not from economic realities, but from social ones.
 Quite simply: many years ago, there were very few architects in the USA, and they were very special people.
 Nowadays you can find any number of architects busking in subways.
 Not so special!

-Here's what we mean.
-Take a look at the chart below, which shows the number of architects in the United States in terms of architects per million Americans.
 In 1850, 17 Americans in every million were architects: rare birds indeed.
 In 1850 an American architect would travel in a fine carriage to his rich client's abode, while most Americans walked to work.

 Through 1910–1960 the proportion increased: this is the period during which the American professions as we know them today were created.
 Then a plateau so that in 1960, 166 Americans in every million were architects.
 But take a look at what happens in the decades after 1960: by 2010 almost 700 in every million were architects.